- What is New York City Census FactFinder (NYC CFF)?

 - Can I print out and save my search results?

 Yes.
 Users can export a map or profile and save it as an Adobe® PDF file by clicking on the print icon at the top of the page.

 - Can I go back and examine old search results?

 Yes.
 If a user is still within a single session (ie, the user has not closed out of the program and opened it up again), then old searches may be opened again by clicking on the “Searched Locations” section of the left console.

 - Where can I get information on New York City Community Districts (CDs)?

 Although the Community District geography is no longer supported by the New York City FactFinder application, population data for CDs can still be obtained via City Planning’s Population Division website.
 At this website, one can obtain the most recent demographic data from the 2010 Census webpage or the most recent socioeconomic data from the ACS page.
 However, users should note that ACS data are only available as PUMAs, rather than CDs, and while PUMA subareas approximate Community Districts, they are not coterminous (view PUMA/CD map).
 Users interested in getting older population data by CD should visit City Planning’s 2000 Census page.

 - How do I create my own study area and what is the maximum number of Census Tracts that I can select?

-To create your own study area, multiple census tracts can be selected using the buffer tool, which highlights a radius (.1 to .5 of a mile) around your selected location, or by using the select tool and the control key together.
+To create your own study area, multiple census tracts can be selected using the radius tool, which highlights a radius (.1 to .5 of a mile) around your selected location, or by using the select tool and the control key together.